-- 236. Defendants are liable for said conduct directly and also in so far as they set the conditions, directly and/or indirectly facilitated, ordered, acquiesced, confirmed, ratified and/or conspired with certain government officials to commit the war crimes against Plaintiffs and putative Class Members. - 237.
-Defendants' acts described above constitute war crimes in violation of the applicable provisions of the Geneva Conventions, the Additional Protocols thereto, and customary international law. - 238.
-Defendants' acts violated, among others, Article III Common to the Geneva Conventions, the Third Geneva Convention, the Fourth Geneva Convention and Additional Protocol I to the four Geneva Conventions. - 239.
+- 209. The acts described herein constitute war crimes in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting war crimes as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 210.
+Defendants are liable for said conduct directly and also in so far as they directed, ordered, confirmed, ratified, and/or conspired with certain government officials to commit the war crimes against Plaintiffs and putative Class Members. - 211.
+Defendants' acts described above constitute war crimes and/or crimes against humanity, in violation of the applicable provisions of the Geneva Conventions, and the Additional Protocols thereto. - 212.
+Defendants' acts violated, among others, Common Article III of the Geneva Conventions, Additional Protocol II of the Geneva Conventions, the Fourth Geneva Convention and Additional Protocol I of the Geneva Conventions. - 213.
 Defendants' acts were deliberate, willful, intentional, wanton, malicious and oppressive and should be punished by an award of punitive damages to be determined at trial.
-Plaintiffs and putative Class Members were forced to suffer severe physical and psychological abuse and agony. - 240.
+Plaintiffs and putative Class Members were forced to suffer severe physical and psychological abuse and agony. - 214.
 Plaintiffs are entitled to monetary damages and other relief to be determined at trial.
+COUNT IX

-COUNT IX CLAIM UNDER THE ALIEN TORT CLAIMS ACT - CRIMES AGAINST HUMANITY
+CLAIM UNDER THE ALIEN TORT CLAIMS ACT - CRIMES AGAINST HUMANITY

-- 241. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 242.
-The acts described herein committed against Plaintiffs constitute crimes against humanity, including willful killing, torture, rape, arbitrary arrest and detention, and other inhumane acts committed as part of a widespread or systematic attack against any civilian population or persecutions on political, racial or religious grounds.
+- 215. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 216.
+The acts described herein committed against Plaintiffs constitute crimes against humanity, which prohibits inhumane acts of a very serious nature such as willful killing, torture including rape, and arbitrary arrest and detention and other inhumane acts committed as part of a widespread or systematic attack against any civilian population or persecutions on political, racial or religious grounds.
 Leaders, organizers, instigators and accomplices participating in the formulation of these acts are responsible for all acts performed by any person in execution of such plan.

-- The acts described herein constitute crimes against humanity in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting crimes against humanity as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 244.
-The acts described herein violate the Alien Tort Claims Act, which recognizes as federal common law those international norms that have definite content and acceptance among civilized nations.
-The acts described here are within the body of acts that violate such definite and accepted international norms and are within the body of acts deemed actionable under the federal common law by the United States' Supreme Court in Sosa v.
-Alvarez Machain, 2004 U.S. LEXIS 4763 (June 29, 2004). - 245 Defendants are liable for said conduct directly and also in so far as they set the conditions, directly and/or indirectly facilitated, ordered, acquiesced, confirmed, ratified and/or conspired with certain government officials to commit the crimes against humanity against the Plaintiffs and putative Class Members. - Plaintiffs and putative Class Members were forced to suffer severe physical and psychological abuse and agony. - 247.
+- 217. The acts described herein constitute crimes against humanity in violation of the law of nations under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that the acts violated customary international law prohibiting crimes against humanity as reflected, expressed, and defined in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 218.
+Defendants are liable for said conduct directly and also in so far as they directed, ordered, confirmed, ratified, and/or conspired with certain government officials to commit the crimes against humanity against the Plaintiffs and putative Class Members. - 219.
+Plaintiffs and putative Class Members were forced to suffer severe physical and psychological abuse and agony. - 220.
 Plaintiffs are entitled to monetary damages and such other relief as to be determined at trial.

-VIOLATION OF THE GENEVA CONVENTIONS
+COUNT X VIOLATION OF THE GENEVA CONVENTIONS

-- 248. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 249.
-Plaintiffs bring this claim on their own behalf and on behalf of the putative Class Members against all Defendants.
+- 221. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 222.
+Plaintiffs bring this claim on their own behalf and on behalf of the putative Class Members against all Defendants. - 223.
+As detailed above, Plaintiffs and putative Class Members were tortured and otherwise mistreated in violation of specific protections of the Third and Fourth Geneva Conventions. - 224.
+Violations under the Geneva Conventions are direct treaty violations, and are also violations of customary international law. - 225.
+Defendants are liable for said conduct directly and in so far as they directed, ordered, confirmed, ratified, and/or conspired with certain government officials to violate the Geneva Conventions.

-- 250. As detailed above, Plaintiffs and putative Class Members were tortured, abused, and otherwise mistreated in violation of specific protections of the Third and Fourth Geneva Conventions - 251.
-Violations under the Geneva Conventions are direct treaty violations, and are also violations of customary international law. - 252.
-Defendants are liable for said conduct directly and in so far as they set the conditions, directly and/or indirectly facilitated, ordered, acquiesced, confirmed, ratified and/or conspired with certain government officials to violate the Geneva Conventions. - 253.
-As result of Defendants' unlawful conduct, Plaintiffs are entitled to monetary damages in an amount to be determined at trial.
+226. As result of Defendants' unlawful conduct, Plaintiffs are entitled to monetary damages in an amount to be determined at trial.